PS-A/automate-the-boring-stuff-practice/README.md

 Chapter 9 - Reading and Writing Files
 Learning about different ways of file manipulation and path syntaxes etc.
-Couple projects related to shelve-module and file manipulation.
+Couple projects related to shelve-module and file manipulation as well as RegEx pattern file searches.

 Chapter 10 -